ADAPT-Chase/ADAPT-Agent-GPT/README.md

 ## Deployment to Google Cloud Platform (GCP)

+### Pre-Deployment Checklist

+Before deploying to GCP, please review and complete the `gcp_pre_deployment_checklist.md` file in the root directory.
+This checklist ensures you have set up all necessary GCP services and configurations.

+### Deployment Process

 The deployment process has been updated to allow for partial deployments, which is useful when dealing with rate limits or when you want to deploy specific components.

 1. Make sure you have authenticated with Google Cloud: